aakrati14/HCL_Tech/README.md

 ---

-# Retail Sales Data Analysis

-This notebook performs an initial exploratory data analysis and preprocessing steps on a retail sales dataset.
-The goal is to clean the data and prepare it for further analysis or model building.

 ## 1. Data Loading and Initial Exploration

 The dataset `retail_dataset.csv` was loaded into a pandas DataFrame.
 Basic information about the DataFrame, including its shape, data types, and descriptive statistics, was inspected.